Phyllobates Terribilis, characteristics, behavior and reproduction, why is it called a dart frog? Effects of its poison.

 One of the earliest records on the toxicity of dart frogs comes from Jean Roulin, a librarian at the Institute of Sciences in Paris, who observed, on an expeditionary trip he made to South America around 1825, how the Indians located at the mouth of the Orinoco River used substances extracted from frogs to impregnate the tips of their darts and arrows.

 The “terribilis” dart frog is not the only poisonous species in its family, although it is the most deadly.
 Dart frogs belong, in general, to the family Dendrobatidae, which includes a large number of wild frogs, more than 184 species, inhabiting the tropical rainforests of South and Central America.

 Characteristics, behavior and reproduction.

-The family Dendrobatidae is characterized because the grouped species are diurnal and generally territorial frogs, which live on the ground hidden in the foliage, insectivorous (trapping their victims with their long tongues), oviparous (the eggs adhere to the upper part of the mother thanks to a sticky substance, which they lay in some trees until they go to the water), with the toes of their legs provided with an adhesive to climb trees, and they are approximately 5 cm in size, although they have different sizes, skin colors and toxin levels, depending on the species and the area they inhabit.
+The family Dendrobatidae is characterized by the grouped species being diurnal and generally territorial frogs, living on the ground hidden in the foliage.
+They are insectivorous (trapping their victims with their long tongues), oviparous (the eggs adhere to the upper part of the mother thanks to a sticky substance, which they lay in some trees until they go to the water), and with the toes of their legs containing an adhesive to climb trees.
+They are approximately 5 cm in size, although they have different sizes, skin colors and toxin levels, depending on the species and the area they inhabit.